 Hillside Farmacy

 Hillside Farmacy was one of the first restaurants I ate at in East Austin when I moved to the city, and I consider it one of the best places in Austin for Saturday brunch.
+The building was initially a drugstore in the 1950s, owned by Doc Young and his family.
+In the 1970s, it fell into disrepair.

 The Hillside Farmacy team fully renovated it to open their restaurant, winning a Preservation Austin Award.
 In 2019, it was designated as a Texas Historical Landmark.
+The attention to detail is impressive, from the Pinterest-worthy interior decor to the plant-filled patio.

+The weekend brunch menu features farm-to-table fare.
+Diners have a choice of snacks, including brulee grapefruit, a charcuterie plate, and a crab cake.
 There are a few salads and a half-dozen entrees, like buttermilk pancakes with Mexican vanilla and Gulf shrimp 'n grits.
-Raw oysters and shrimp are available daily, too.
+Raw oysters and shrimp are also available daily.

-A house punch with gin, cava, hibiscus syrup, and grapefruit juice is available by the glass ($5) or carafe ($20).
-Mimosas are also available by glass or carafe.
+The drink menu is extensive.
+Homemade fountain sodas, such as the refreshing hibiscus lemonade, are available on their own, with CBD or alcohol.
+A house punch with gin, cava, hibiscus syrup, and grapefruit juice is available by the glass or carafe.
+Mimosas are also available in glass or carafe.

 1209 E 11th St, East Austin, hillsidefarmacy.com